- David

 METHOD

-Rinse the peas - there is no need to soak them overnight, but if you do it reduces the cooking time a fair bit.
-However, for me, the longer it's cooking, the deeper the flavour
+Rinse the peas in cold water - you don't need to soak them overnight, but if you do, it cuts your cooking time down.
+However, I like the longer cooking time - more flavour

-Pork, peas and bacon in a pot with about 2.5L of water
+Peas, pork & bacon in a pot and add about 2.5L cold water

-Check every so often to make sure it's not sticking (which it will)
+Check and stir every so often to stop it sticking